Julia Carson: Congressional elections

-When Jacobs retired in 1996, Carson ran as his replacement in what was then the 10th Congressional District, and won the Democratic Party's endorsement, 49 percent to 31 percent, despite being heavily outspent in the primary by party chairman Ann DeLaney.
+When Jacobs retired in 1996, Carson ran as his replacement in the 10th Congressional District, winning the Democratic Party's endorsement, 49 percent to 31 percent, despite being heavily outspent in the primary by party chairman Ann DeLaney.

-In the general election Carson faced Republican Virginia Murphy Blankenbaker, a state senator and stockbroker who, like Carson, was a grandmother with liberal views on abortion and the death penalty.
+In the general election, Carson faced Republican Virginia Murphy Blankenbaker, a state senator and stockbroker who, like Carson, was a grandmother with liberal views on abortion and the death penalty.
 Although the district was 68% white and conservative-leaning, each raised similar sums of money, but Carson won, with 53 percent of the vote versus 45 percent for Blankenbaker.
-Soon thereafter, Carson underwent double heart bypass surgery on January 4, 1997, which years later produced complications.
-Carson was sworn in to office from her hospital bed on January 9, 1997, and could not travel to Washington, D.C. until early March.
+Soon after that, Carson underwent double heart bypass surgery on January 4, 1997, which years later produced complications.
+Carson was sworn into office from her hospital bed on January 9, 1997, and could not travel to Washington, D.C., until early March.

 Carson won reelection with little difficulty in 1998 and 2000.
-Her 2000 campaign attracted a personal appearance by President Bill Clinton that drew thousands to the Indiana State Fairgrounds.
+Her 2000 campaign attracted President Bill Clinton 's personal appearance, drawing thousands to the Indiana State Fairgrounds.
 In 2003, Carson helped win $11 million in federal funding for transportation initiatives in Indianapolis, including highway expansion, street improvements, and improved public transportation.
-In 2005, Carson sponsored the $40 billion Amtrak re–authorization bill (the National Defense Rail Act), which provided for new rail lines including high–speed rail corridors.
-In 2006, Carson traveled from Washington, D.C. to Indianapolis aboard Air Force One with President George W. Bush to appear at the Indiana Black Expo.
+In 2005, Carson sponsored the $40 billion Amtrak–re-authorization bill (the National Defense Rail Act), which provided for new rail lines, including high–speed rail corridors.
+In 2006, Carson traveled from Washington, D.C., to Indianapolis aboard Air Force One with President George W. Bush to appear at the Indiana Black Expo.

-Her health (including asthma, hypertension and diabetes) became an issue in tighter-than-expected races beginning in 2002.
+Her health (including asthma, hypertension, and diabetes) became an issue in tighter-than-expected races beginning in 2002.
 After Indiana lost a Congressional district following the 2000 census, her district was renumbered as the 7th District and included slightly more registered Republicans than its predecessor.
 In a heated campaign that led to Carson leaving the stage in protest in the final pre-election debate with Republican public affairs specialist Brose McVey, she won re-election 53 percent to 44 percent.
 Carson won re-election by about 11 points in 2004, defeating Republican Andrew Horning and Libertarian Barry Campbell.

 Carson defeated Eric Dickerson in the 2006 election 54 percent to 46 percent, a narrow 8-point margin in a year when most incumbent Democrats skated to victory.
 In the same election, Democratic challengers toppled Republican incumbents in three Indiana districts much more conservative than Carson's.
 Carson was a member of the Congressional Black Caucus.
 She was one of the 31 who voted in the House not to count the electoral votes from Ohio in the 2004 presidential election.
 Notably Carson never lost an election throughout her entire career in both state and federal politics.